maxzheng/localconfig/README.rst

 Supported Data Types
 ====================

-Data type is guessed based on the value and converted on read (cached for speed).
+Data type is guessed based on the value and converted on read.

 The following types are supported: